materik/restberry-passport-twitter/README.md

 - GET /login/twitter
 - GET /login/twitter/callback

+## Known issues

+You can't retrieve the email address from the Twitter API so right now it can't be matched with an already existing account.
+Since the email is a required field the email is set to the twitter username + '@restberry.com'.

 ## Run the tests

 The tests require you to have the node test app running on port 6000 and